 When the rectifier is in the Soft Start state, the voltage and current output of the rectifier are gradually increased.
-This gradual increase reduces the instantaneous load on the AC source.
+This is done to reduce the instantaneous load on the AC source.
 If a load is present, the rectifier begins to source power.

-When the voltage and current limits are reached, the rectifier transitions to the Normal Operation state.
+When the voltage and current limits are reached, the rectifier will transition to the Normal Operation state.